guillaume-lesaine/vis-centrale_lyon_d3_examples/README.md

 - [Multi-line chart](https://guillaume-lesaine.github.io/vis-centrale_lyon_d3_examples/multi_line_chart-stocks.html) of the stock values of Amazon, Apple, IBM and Microsoft from 2000 to 2010.

 - [Grouped bar chart](https://guillaume-lesaine.github.io/vis-centrale_lyon_d3_examples/grouped_bar_chart-stocks.html) of the stock values of Amazon, Apple, IBM and Microsoft from 2000 to 2010.

+- [Stacked bar chart](https://guillaume-lesaine.github.io/vis-centrale_lyon_d3_examples/stacked_bar_chart-stocks.html) of the stock values of Amazon, Apple, IBM and Microsoft from 2000 to 2010.